FredHutch/maddd-seq/README.md

 1. Perform quality trimming and QC of the input whole-genome shotgun sequence (WGS) data
 2. Trim barcodes from the ends of WGS reads and tag each pair with the concatenated barcode
-3. Trim an additional N bases from the beginning of each read to reduce errors introduced by blunt-end ligation
+3. Trim an additional N bases from the beginning of each read to reduce errors introduced by overhang filling
 4. Align the barcode-trimmed reads to the reference genome
 5. Group together sequences which share the same barcode and which are aligned to the same position into 'families'
 6. Infer the Single-Strand Consensus (SSC) from each family of input data
 7. Compare the SSC sequences from each strand to generate the double-strand consensus (DSC) sequence
-8. Trim the ends from each DSC and summarize the number and position of DNA variants and adducts detected
+8. Summarize the number and position of DNA variants and adducts detected

 The options available for this analysis are:

 - Quality threshold used for trimming in (1)
 - Length of the barcodes trimmed in (2)
+- List of barcode sequences used for error-correction in (2)
+- The maximum number of mismatches used for barcode error-correction in (2)
 - Additional number of bases to remove from the beginning of each read in (3)
 - Minimum threshold for alignment scores in (4)
-- Whether or not repetitive elements should be masked in (4)
 - A set of genomic regions used for target capture (used to limit the regions of analysis in 4)
-- The maximum number of mismatches used for grouping molecular barcodes in (5)
 - The maximum distance between the alignment start position of reads grouped together in (5)
 - Minimum number of reads per SSC used in analysis after (6)
-- Minimum number of DSCs required to call variants in (8)
+- An optional set of genomic coordinates to omit while detecting SNPs and adducts in (8)

 ## Outputs

 ```
-1_input_data/input.fastqc.html
+1_input_data/input/multiqc_report.html
 Summary of sequence quality for input data

-1_input_data/quality_trimmed.fastqc.html
+1_input_data/quality_trimmed/multiqc_report.html
 Summary of sequence quality after trimming by quality score

-2_barcode_trimmed/barcode_frequency.csv
+2_barcode_trimmed/{specimen}/barcode_counts.csv.gz
+Summary of the number of reads from each specimen with each uncorrected barcode

+2_barcode_trimmed/{specimen}/barcode_corrections.csv.gz
-Summary of the number of reads from each specimen with each barcode
+Summary of the number of reads from each specimen with each corrected barcode
 (after barcode error correction)

-3_end_trimmed/end_trimmed.fastqc.html
+2_barcode_trimmed/{specimen}/{specimen}.barcodes.pdf
+Figure displaying the distribution of the number of reads sequenced per barcode

+2_barcode_trimmed/multiqc_report.html
+Summary of sequence quality after trimming barcodes

+3_end_trimmed/fastqc/multiqc_report.html
-Summary of sequence quality after trimming additional 5' bases
+Summary of sequence quality after trimming additional bases from the 5' end of each read

-4_aligned/alignment_summary.csv
+4_aligned/multiqc_report.html
+Summary of the overall number of reads aligned per specimen

+4_aligned/{specimen}/{specimen}.flagstats
 Summary of the number of reads aligned per contig per specimen

-5_families/family_summary.csv
-Summary of the distribution of family sizes per specimen

-5_families/<specimen>/aligned.bam[.bai]
-Aligned reads, tagged by barcode and family

-6_SSC/<specimen>/SSC.bam[.bai]
+6_all_SSC/<specimen>/[NEG|POS].SSC.bam[.bai]
-Aligned SSCs per specimen
+Aligned SSCs (unfiltered by number of reads) per specimen, both positive and negative strands

-6_SSC/<specimen>/SSC.details.csv.gz
+6_all_SSC/<specimen>/SSC.details.csv.gz
-For each SSC in a specimen, details including the number of reads and mismatches
+For each SSC (unfiltered by number of reads) in a specimen, details including the number of reads

-7_DSC/<specimen>/DSC.bam[.bai]
+7_filtered_SSC/<specimen>/alignments/DSC.bam[.bai]
-Aligned DSCs per specimen
+Aligned DSCs per specimen, after filtering by the minimum number of reads per SSC

-7_DSC/<specimen>/DSC.details.csv.gz
+7_filtered_SSC/<specimen>/alignments/[POS|NEG].SSC.bam[.bai]
-For each DSC in a specimen, details including the number of reads on each strand, mismatches, and adducts
+Aligned SSCs per specimen, after filtering by the minimum number of reads per SSC

-7_DSC/<specimen>/DSC.positional.csv.gz
+7_filtered_SSC/<specimen>/alignments/DSC.vcf.gz
+Tabular summary of variant positions detected per specimen

+7_filtered_SSC/<specimen>/stats/{specimen}.snps_by_base.csv.gz
+Number of SNPs detected as a function of what bases were changed (e.g. A -> C)

+7_filtered_SSC/<specimen>/stats/{specimen}.adducts_by_base.csv.gz
-Over all DSCs in a specimen, the rate of variants and adducts as a function of read position
+Number of adducts detected as a function of what bases were changed (e.g. A -> C)

-8_variants/<specimen>/variants.vcf
-Position of variants detected per specimen

-8_variants/<specimen>/adducts.vcf
+7_filtered_SSC/<specimen>/stats/{specimen}.by_chr.csv.gz
-Position of adducts detected per specimen
+Number of SNPs and adducts detected per chromosome (contig)

-8_variants/variant_summary.csv
+7_filtered_SSC/<specimen>/stats/{specimen}.by_read_position.csv.gz
-Number and rate of variants and adducts per specimen
+Number of SNPs and adducts detected as a function of the position along the read

+7_filtered_SSC/<specimen>/stats/{specimen}.SSC.csv.gz
+Tabular summary of all filtered SSCs, including SNPs, adducts, and read length

+7_filtered_SSC/plots/DSC.summary.pdf
+Visual summary of various metrics summarizing the filtered DSCs

+7_filtered_SSC/plots/DSC.summary.pdf
+Visual summary of the distribution of SNPs and adducts as a function of position along the read
 ```